-- The 2015 budget for Human Resources reflects the salary and benefit costs of the newly hired Human Resources Manager. - Salary and benefit costs comprise approximately 64% of the total expenditure budget. - Compared to the 2014 budget, expenditures are increasing approximately 10.5% for Human Resources due to the new Human Resources Manager position.
+- The 2015 budget for Human Resources reflects the salary and benefit costs of the newly hired Human Resources Manager. - One Decision Package is included in the requested expenditure budget totaling \$50,000 that would fund salary adjustments for non-represented management-level positions within the City. - Salary and benefit costs, excluding the DP, approximately comprise 64% of the total expenditure budget. - Compared to the 2014 budget, expenditures are increasing approximately 10.5% for Human Resources due to the new Human Resources Manager position.